HOME • SEARCH • EMAIL • ABOUT

 Scientific names Common names

-Rhizophora mucronata Lam. is an accepted name.
-The Plant List
+Rhizophora mucronata Lam. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names